Archie Manners

 Archie Thomas Manners (born 19 May 1993) is a British comedian, magician, and television host.
 He hosted The Royal World, a reality television series on MTV International which aired in 2018.
-He and Josh Pieters host an eponymous channel on YouTube with more than 1 million subscribers.
+He was a co-host on the Josh Pieters and Archie Manners YouTube channel, with Josh Pieters which gained more than 1 million subscribers.

-Biography
+Early life

-Manners was born on 19 May 1993 to Robert Hugh Manners and Samantha S. Jukes.
-A great-grandson of Francis Henry Manners, 4th Baron Manners, he is fifteenth in the line of succession to the Manners Barony and, as a descendant of John Manners, 3rd Duke of Rutland, twenty-fifth in the line of succession to the Dukedom of Rutland.
+A great-grandson of Francis Henry Manners, 4th Baron Manners, he is fifteenth in the line of succession to the Manners Barony and, as a descendant of John Manners, 3rd Duke of Rutland, twenty-third in the line of succession to the Dukedom of Rutland.
 He grew up in Hampshire.
 He earned a degree in political studies from University of Bristol.

+Broadcasting and journalism career

 Manners hosts the reality television series The Royal World on MTV International and starred in Comedy Central's Trickheads.
 He also hosts British television show Look into My Eyes on E4.
 Manners has an online series for The Hook called Archie Asks.
 He also writes a satirical column for the Gentleman's Journal.